jiujieti/CypherImplementation/README.md

 # Cypher Implementation
-This is the code and the thesis for my master thesis in Eindhoven University of Technology.
-And in this project, a basic subset of Cypher (a graph query language) is implemented on Apach Flink.
-Also, Two execution strategies for processing graph queries brought by us in the thesis are also implemented.
+This is the code for my master thesis in Eindhoven University of Technology.
+And in this project, a basic subset of Cypher (a graph query language) clauses is implemented on Apach Flink.
+Besides, two execution strategies for processing graph queries brought by us in the thesis are also implemented.

-Please read the thesis for more details.
+Please read the thesis https://github.com/jiujieti/CypherImplementation/blob/master/thesis.pdf for more details.

+#Labeled Property Graph
-#Cypher Operators
+#Implementation Operators